The Sterling Bond Portfolio

 Overview

 The Sterling Bond Portfolio is an investment portfolio.
-Income earned on Sterling Bond Portfolio investments is used to pay for the costs of the Bank of England’s monetary policy and financial stability functions, and to grow the Bank of England’s capital base.
-The Sterling Bond Portfolio is funded by Cash Ratio Deposits and the Bank of England’s Free Capital and Reserves.
+Income earned on Sterling Bond Portfolio investments is used to grow the Bank of England’s capital base.

 How the Sterling Bond Portfolio is invested

 The Bank of England invests the Sterling Bond Portfolio in high quality sterling assets.
-Cash Ratio Deposits are only invested in gilts.
-The Bank’s Free Capital and Reserves are invested in gilts and certain highly rated supranational bonds.
+Only the Free Capital and Reserves part of the portfolio is currently actively invested.
+This part of the portfolio is invested in gilts, with the potential to invest in highly rated supranational bonds.

-The transactions we carry out to invest cash ratio deposits and the Bank’s Free Capital and Reserves are separate from the purchases of sterling bonds that we make for monetary policy purposes through the Asset Purchase Facility.
+The transactions we carry out to invest the Bank’s Free Capital and Reserves are separate from the purchases of sterling bonds that we make for monetary policy purposes through the Asset Purchase Facility.

 Announcing Sterling Bond Portfolio Purchases